folkzb/magalu/script-qa/cli-doc/network/ports/security-group-attachment/create/help.md

 - Flags:
 - --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
 - -h, --help                          help for create
-- --port-id anyValue              port_id: ID of the Port to attach security group
+- --port-id string                port_id: ID of the Port to attach security group (required)
-- Use --port-id=help for more details (required)
-- --security-group-id anyValue    security_group_id: ID of the Security Group to attach
+- --security-group-id string      security_group_id: ID of the Security Group to attach (required)
-- Use --security-group-id=help for more details (required)

 ## Other commands:
 - Global Flags: